codetaylor/dropt-1.12/docs/examples/tool_restriction.md

 The `shovel;0;-1` harvest level string tells Dropt to match a `shovel` with a minimum harvest level of `0` and a maximum harvest level of `-1`, which is just ignored because it is `-1`.
 We then simply inverse that with the `BLACKLIST` type.

+Finally, we tell Dropt that when this rule matches, replace all drops with nothing.
+This is done by supplying an empty drop to the drop list.
+Nothing has to be changed to replace all drops because, by default, the replace strategy is `REPLACE_ALL`.

 ---

 ### ZenScript